peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Added

 - Introduced a new API: `hipBLASLt-ext::isSolutionSupported()`.
-This API is used by the new hipBLASLt integration from rocBLAS to check if a given solution is supported for a certain GPU and problem type.
+This API is used by the new hipBLASLt integration from rocBLAS to check if a given solution is supported for a specific GPU and problem type.

 #### **hipCUB** (4.5.0)